go-playground/lars/README.md

 // register custom context
 l.RegisterContext(ContextFunc)

-// Register custom handler type, see [util.go](https://github.com/go-playground/lars/blob/master/util.go#L62) for example handler creation l.RegisterCustomHandler(interface{}, CustomHandlerFunc)
+// Register custom handler type, see https://github.com/go-playground/lars/blob/master/util.go#L62
+// for example handler creation l.RegisterCustomHandler(interface{}, CustomHandlerFunc)

-// NativeChainHandler is used as a helper to create your own custom handlers, or use custom handlers that already exist
+// NativeChainHandler is used as a helper to create your own custom handlers, or use custom handlers
-// an example usage can be found [here](https://github.com/go-playground/lars/blob/master/util.go#L86)
+// that already exist an example usage can be found here
-// below is an example using nosurf CSRF middleware
+// https://github.com/go-playground/lars/blob/master/util.go#L86, below is an example using nosurf CSRF middleware

 l.Use(nosurf.NewPure(lars.NativeChainHandler))

-// Context has 2 methods of which you should be aware of ParseForm and ParseMulipartForm, they just call the default http functions but
+// Context has 2 methods of which you should be aware of ParseForm and ParseMulipartForm, they just call the
-// provide one more additional feature, they copy the URL params to the request Forms variables, just like Query parameters would have been.
+// default http functions but provide one more additional feature, they copy the URL params to the request
+// Forms variables, just like Query parameters would have been.
 // The functions are for convenience and are totally optional.
 ```